tordevries/debuggr/README.md

 https://yourdomain.com/code/?error_log

 If the configuration _allowRemoteFileReading_ is set to true (which it is by default), a complete URL can be substituted for the filename, and Debuggr will scrape its source.
-For example:
+For example, this URL would display the HTML source code of this project on GitHub:

 https://yourdomain.com/debuggr.php?file=https://github.com/tordevries/debuggr

-Remote scraping requires the PHP cURL libraries to be installed, which they commonly are.
-However, Debuggr can only scrape what is publicly accessible through any web browser, so it cannot read any server-side code remotely (e.g. PHP and other files); it cannot access files that require passwords; and some sites actively block such scraping.
+Note: Remote scraping requires the PHP cURL libraries to be installed on your server, which they commonly are.
+However, Debuggr can only scrape what is publicly accessible through any web browser, so it cannot read any server-side code remotely (e.g. PHP and other files); it cannot access pages/files that require passwords; and some sites block such scraping.

 ---
 ## Using Debuggr